-After reviewing several single sign-on (SSO) solutions, we recommend OneLogin as the best solution for small businesses.
+After reviewing several single sign-on (SSO) solutions, we recommend OneLogin as the best SSO for small businesses.
 We chose OneLogin from dozens of SSO companies.
 To understand how we picked OneLogin, see our methodology on our best picks page.

-OneLogin manages security groups directly, rather than synchronizing with the integrated directory; a key part of this process is OneLogin's "mapping" tool, which automates the user-management process.
+OneLogin manages security groups directly, rather than synchronizing with the integrated directory.
+A key part of this process is OneLogin's mapping tool, which automates the user management process.
 This means administrators will have a little extra work to do, but it gives them additional control beyond most SSOs.

-For those more concerned with aesthetic than technical aspects, OneLogin offers a highly customizable user portal, right down to the ability to feature company branding and select the desired color scheme.
+For those more concerned with aesthetic than technical aspects, OneLogin offers a highly customizable user portal, right down to the ability to feature company branding and select the color scheme.
 The level of control OneLogin grants to administrators, whether it is under the hood or in terms of appearance, makes it an attractive solution.

-Self-registration pages: The self-registration page is a unique feature that set OneLogin apart from the pack.
+Self-registration pages: The self-registration page is a unique feature that sets OneLogin apart from the pack.
 Self-registration pages allow users to request accounts to access certain applications, subject to administrative controls.
-This is an especially useful feature for collaborating with partner organizations or when granting interns access to the system.
+This is an especially useful feature for collaborating with partner organizations or granting interns access to the system.
 Self-registered users can also be set to default into a specific group, meaning permissions can essentially be preset for this class of user.

 Multifactor authentication: MFA is essential to securing users' accounts and maintaining the integrity of your network.
 OneLogin comes with a number of authentication platforms preintegrated, but it also allows integration of any third-party authentication methods you want to include.
 You can set security policies to dictate precisely how users can sign on, such as by employing OneLogin's one-time password or SMS authentication.